Huskies release depth chart ahead of Saturday’s top-10 showdown against Auburn

 The No. 6 Huskies on Tuesday released their depth chart for Saturday’s season opener against No. 9 Auburn in Atlanta.

-There are major surprises based off our depth chart breakdowns (offense here and defense here) from last week, but it’s no doubt a great sign for the UW offense that senior left tackle Trey Adams is back atop the depth chart at left tackle.
+There are no major surprises based off our depth chart breakdowns (offense here and defense here) from last week, but it’s no doubt a great sign for the UW offense that senior left tackle Trey Adams is back atop the depth chart at left tackle.
+Word of caution: This doesn’t mean Adams, in his return from a torn ACL last October, will in fact start on Saturday — or that anyone listed atop the depth chart will in fact start — but it’s at least a step in that direction.

 In the one lingering position battle on the roster, redshirt freshman Jaxson Kirkland is listed as the starter at right guard, ahead of senior Matt James.
 Kirkland, a 6-foot-7, 315-pound graduate of Jesuit High in Portland, will wear No. 51 in his UW debut on Saturday, the number his father, Dean, a captain and starting guard on the Huskies’ 1990 Pac-10 championship team that defeated Iowa in the Rose Bowl.